-And by "really nervous", I mean seriously super nervous
+And by "really nervous", I mean seriously super nervous.

 Maybe it's more anxious?
 It's times and emotions like these that I can never pinpoint what adjective I want to describe how I feel.